MRASL/crazyflie_charles/docs/index.rst

 ----------------
 To control the swarm, three different ros packages are used:

 * :doc:`/ros_architecture/swarm_manager`: Main package.
 Link between the other packages and `crazyflie ros stack`_.
+Includes a python api.
-* :doc:`/ros_architecture/formation_manager`: Handles movement of swarm in a specific formation
+* :doc:`/ros_architecture/formation_manager`: To move the swarm in a specific formation (i.e square, circle, ...)
-* :doc:`/ros_architecture/trajectory_planner`: Moves agents between positions.
+* :doc:`/ros_architecture/trajectory_planner`: To move agents without collisions.
 Used to change formation

 The general architecture can be found here :doc:`/ros_architecture/general_architecture`.